Considerations required before implementing Patient Group Directions (PGDs) in End of Life Care.

 1.5.4 When supplying a medicine(s), provide an appropriately labelled pack.
 Health professionals (other than pharmacists or dispensing doctors) should not split packs.

-For further detail see Labelling requirements for medicines supplied under a PGD
+For further detail see Labelling medicines supplied without a prescription.

 Update history